thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 |---

-The **topicFilter** supports special symbols: '#' and '+' to allow to subscribe to multiple topics.
+The **topicFilter** supports special symbols: '#' and '+', allowing to subscribe to multiple topics.

 Also, MQTT connector supports shared subscriptions.
 To create shared subscription you need to add "**$share/**" as a prefix for topic filter and shared subscription group name.
 For example to subscribe to the *my-shared-topic* in group ***my-group-name*** you can set the topic filter to "$share/***my-group-name***/*my-shared-topic*".

-Let's assume we would like to subscribe and process following data from Thermometer devices:
+Let's assume we would like to subscribe and process the following data from Thermometer devices:

 <table>
   <thead>